fcpratik/Bytecode_Virtual_Machine/README.md

 # Bytecode Virtual Machine (BVM)

-A lightweight, stack-based virtual machine with a custom assembler and comprehensive benchmark suite.
 This project implements a complete virtual machine capable of executing bytecode programs with support for arithmetic operations, control flow, function calls, and memory management.

 ## 🚀 Features